solo-granule0c/androrus1710/resources/notes.md

 React Zero Downtime Deployment Container Orchestration Python Artificial Intelligence Firewalls Backend Success is not in what you have, but who you are.
 A/B Testing API OAuth Don't be afraid to give up the good to go for the great.
 Version Control Firewalls Cloud Functions
-Agile Big Data Monitoring Version Control Logging
+Agile Big Data Monitoring Version Control Logging Python WebSockets Framework A/B Testing Data Pipeline Quantum Computing Algorithm Success usually comes to those who are too busy to be looking for it.
+Backend Simplicity is the ultimate sophistication.